-Magic Johnson was in the seventh year of his Hall of Fame career when thoughts of his basketball afterlife led him to the office of uber-executive Michael Ovitz, co-founder of Creative Artists Agency, Hollywood's most powerful agency.
-Johnson had watched many former athletes attempt entry into the world of business only to fail, and he was hoping for advice that would allow him to chart a different course.
+Earvin “Magic” Johnson was in the seventh year of his Hall of Fame career when thoughts of his basketball afterlife led him to the office of uber-executive Michael Ovitz, co-founder of Creative Artists Agency.
+Johnson had watched many former athletes attempt entry into the world of business only to fail.
+He was hoping for advice that would allow him to chart a different course.

 “Michael dropped the newspaper in front of me,” Johnson tells SUCCESS.
 “He asked, ‘When the paper arrives, what do you read first?’
 I told him I opened the sports section.

-And thus began the business career of a man who, just 22 years later, in 2009, was hailed by Ebony magazine as one of the most influential black business leaders in America.
-Built over the past 23 years, Beverly Hills, Calif.-based Magic Johnson Enterprises now owns or operates gyms, movie theaters and other businesses in 89 cities across 21 states.
+Thus began the business career of a man who, just 23 years later, in 2009, was hailed by Ebony magazine as one of the most influential Black business leaders in America.
+Built over the past 36 years, Beverly Hills, California-based Magic Johnson Enterprises has owned and operated gyms, movie theaters and other businesses during its decades-long history.

 “I learned a couple of great lessons there with Michael Ovitz,” Johnson says.
 “The first is that if you want to be successful, you have to be willing to use every connection you’ve got.
 It is a funny story how that meeting came about.
 During a Lakers game the season before, I was standing on the sidelines getting ready to pass the ball inbounds.
-There were two businessmen I respect—[studio executive and Tell to Win author] Peter Guber and [recording industry executive] Joe Smith—who were sitting there courtside and were huge fans.
+There were two businessmen I respect—[chairman and CEO of Mandalay Entertainment Group and Tell to Win author] Peter Guber and [music industry executive] Joe Smith—who were sitting there courtside and were huge fans.
 I looked over and asked, ‘How do I get into business?’
-It probably wasn’t the best place to ask, but they could tell I was honestly looking for help, so later they arranged for me to meet Michael Ovitz.
+It probably wasn’t the best place to ask, but they could tell I was honestly looking for help, so later they arranged for me to meet Michael Ovitz.”

 “The second thing I learned is that if you want someone to be your mentor, you better be ready to listen and be humbled,” Johnson says.
 “Michael wasn’t sure about working with me because so many athletes think they can move right into business and never take anyone’s advice.
 I had to prove to him I was serious and that I would listen.”

-That meant changing his reading habits, Johnson says, and he immediately started grabbing business magazines, newspapers and books to take with him on the road.
-But reading was just the beginning of Magic’s business education.
-His next big lesson was “listening.”
+That meant changing his reading habits, Johnson says.
+He immediately started grabbing business magazines, newspapers and books to take with him on the road.
+But reading was just the beginning of Johnson’s business education.
+His next big lesson was listening.

-Johnson says his first foray into the world of business taught him what happens to entrepreneurs who aren’t listening to their customers.
-In 1990, he decided to begin a chain of retail sporting goods stores called Magic 32 that he intended to take nationwide.
+Johnson says his first foray into the business world taught him what happens to entrepreneurs who aren’t listening to customers.
+In 1981, he decided to begin a chain of retail sporting goods stores that he intended to take nationwide, called Magic’s 32.

 To get the business off the ground, he decided to attend a major sporting goods convention and negotiate for products he’d sell at the stores.